argonautproject/questionnaire/source/pages/static.md

 ### Form Author Creates Assessment

 Before an assessment can retrieved it must be created.
 This step MAY include updating or deprecation of an assessment.
 The Form Author/Editor creates a Questionnaire resource based on a set of assessment questions and answers and associated scores as defined by the program coordinators.
 The Questionnaire conforms to the [Argonaut Questionnaire Profile].
-How these questions and answer and scores are defined and how the Questionnaire is created are out of scope.  ( note: there are several tools available for authoring fhir resources. )
+How these questions and answer and scores are defined and how the Questionnaire is created are out of scope.

 ### Form Author Posts to Assessment Bank